-iconic looks, prodigious power, and off-road prowess…Still got it.
+Iconic looks, prodigious power, and off-road prowess…the 2014 Range Rover Supercharged has still got it.

 The Canadian dollar is sinking as the North American economy continues to struggle, and the price of fuel continues to spiral out of control with no apparent ceiling, yet consumers still have the desire to put large, luxurious sport utility vehicles in their garages.